-In addition to academic course requirements, students are placed in community-based clinical training sites where they undergo real-world training experiences with diverse clientele.
-Supervisors who have had specific training in MFT supervision and meet rigorous supervision standards supervise students.
-The MFT program at HIU accepts students from around the world and is dedicated to training students to work with diverse populations.
+In addition to academic course requirements, students are placed in practicum sites where they undergo real-world training experiences with diverse clientele.
+Practicum supervisors have met rigorous supervision standards set forth by AAMFT.
+The MFT program at Hope International University accepts students from around the world and is dedicated to training students to work with diverse populations.

 The program is accredited by the Commissions on Accreditation for Marriage and Family Therapy Education (COAMFTE), the national accrediting body for marriage and family therapy programs.
 The Accreditation Standards set by COAMFTE require the program to report on student achievement.
 To view Educational Outcomes, click here.
 The program also meets the educational requirements of the Board of Behavioral Sciences (BBS) in California, including the requirements of the Business and Professions Code, Section 4980.37, .38, and .40.
 Graduates may sit for their licensing examination upon completion of the necessary 3,000 supervised hours.

 This is an on-ground program completed at our Anaheim Campus.
 Courses last 8 to 16 weeks and are offered in the mornings, afternoons, and evenings.
 A schedule can be developed to accommodate two to three year completion.

 HIU’s on-site counseling center, Hope Counseling Center (HCC), offers counseling services for Hope students, faculty, staff, and the local community.
 The HCC is a convenient location for some MFT students to gain clinical training hours.